Tife28/acgeleyele-/README.md

 ﻿# assemblies of God website
-# This project is a church website
+# This project is a full responsive website